Ronny199/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 7.function that prints half of a string
-8.function printing n elements of an array of integers 9.function copying the string pointed to by src
+8.function printing n elements of an array of integers 9.function copying the string pointed to by src 10.convert a string to an integer.
+11.generate random valid passwords for a program